exec-helper/source/src/plugins/docs/exec-helper-plugins.md

 ## valgrind
 The _valgrind plugin_ is used for applying valgrind analysis.
 See [exec-helper-plugins-valgrind](@ref exec-helper-plugins-valgrind)(5).

+# CUSTOM PLUGINS
+You can write your own plugins and integrate them with exec-helper.
+In addition, you can write plugins that overwrite the system plugins.
+See [exec-helper-custom-plugins](@ref exec-helper-custom-plugins)(5) for more information on writing your own plugins.

 # SEE ALSO
 See [exec-helper](@ref exec-helper)(1) for information about the usage of exec-helper.

+See [exec-helper-custom-plugins](@ref exec-helper-custom-plugins)(5) for the available plugins and their configuration options.

 See [exec-helper-config](@ref exec-helper-config)(5) for information about the configuration file format.